2009–10 National First Division: NFD Final

 Vasco da Gama and Black Leopards played a two legged tie to determine the 2009–10 NFD champion, and automatic promotion to the PSL.
 Vasco da Gama won the tie to become NFD champions, and were promoted to the PSL for the 2010–11 season.

 Promotion playoffs

 Black Leopards (losing finalist), Nathi Lions (2nd in coastal stream), African Warriors (2nd in inland stream), and Mpumalanga Black Aces (15th in PSL), all entered into the promotion playoffs.
 This playoff competition was played as a cup with two legged matches.
-The two semifinals were played simultaneously at March 17 and 24, and the two legged final took place at April 3 and 8.
+The two semifinals were played simultaneously at 17 and 24 March, and the two legged final took place at 3 and 8 April.
 The two teams to qualify for the final were Black Leopards and Mpumalanga Black Aces, and after ordinary time of the two matches, the aggregate score ended at 3–3, and thus a penalty shoot out.
 When the first 5 ordinary shots had been completed, there was a winning score of 5–3 to Mpumalanga Black Aces, who thereby had managed to retain their PSL status.